Carlos16/Food-Chain-Length/SupplementaryInfo.md

 17.

-Polis, G. (1991a).
-Complex trophic interactions in deserts : an empirical critique of food-web theory.
-Am.
-Nat., 138, 123–155.

-18.

-Polis, G.A.
-(1991b).
+Polis, G. (1991).
 Complex trophic interactions in deserts: an empirical critique of food-web theory.
 Am.
 Nat., 138, 123–155.

 19.